 1. Emerica Reynolds Vulc Skating Shoe

 This popular Suede pair of shoes by Emerica are super comfortable and durable when the question is about wide-footers.
 Our wear-testers reviewed that they felt like home right from the beginning so no worry about breaking them in.

 Before we talk about the features, let’s take a moment to appreciate the stylish look of this piece!
 Sure to compliment the wide-footed skaters who are most afraid of looking like an oldie in regular runners.

 Due to the great durability in Suede, the shoes hold up just fine even after 20 to 30 hours of harsh wear.
 The trendy appearance is a confidence booster.
-The shoes are said to be extremely lightweight even after providing room for the giant feet.
+The wide width skate shoes are said to be extremely lightweight even after providing room for the giant feet.

 The sole of this pair has excellent board grip and the thin insole and flat outsole is sure to give out the most board feel.
 However, they can be the perfect pair for skating but not regular walking.
 It has even got perforation holes on the side and nose area for ventilation.
 The cushioned panels on the projected areas help with feet swell.

 Etnies might not have a reputation for flexibility in their shoes but they sure do last long.
 They can be the best wide fitting skate shoes who are into different styles in the skating community such as transition skateboarding or full length flex grooves.

 The Marana skate shoe is a wide width skate shoe.
 Some might argue that the cupsoles will take away a portion of the board feel but we disagree.
 The considerable amount of board feel we got from riding in this pair, it was enough for the board grip and control.
 The toes at front are strengthened to withstand the friction of the griptape so no worry about the durability too.